ngi-nix/summer-of-nix/README.md

 - Growing the Nix community

-  As a participant, you will join a community of [more than 700 active contributors](https://github.com/NixOS/nixpkgs/pulse/monthly).
+  As a participant, you will be at the heart of a community with [more than 700 active contributors](https://github.com/NixOS/nixpkgs/pulse/monthly).
   You will engage in an open source software development workflow and take part in public technical discussion.

   After successful participation, you will be invited to NixCon 2025, a conference for Nix users and developers from all over the world.